 A chiropractor will go through a detailed consultation with you in order to examine and locate the source of your pain, determining whether or not you're experiencing a pinched nerve.
 During this consultation, the chiropractor will conduct a physical exam.

-ChiroCare of Florida’s back doctors are dedicated to helping you return to your everyday life without back pain.
+ChiroCare of Florida’s doctors is dedicated to helping you return to your everyday life without nerve pain or neck pain with the right therapy and treatment options.
 Even if you require prolonged chiropractic care, the experienced and knowledgeable back doctors at ChiroCare of Florida are there to help you every step of the way.
 Contact us today by calling 1-877-DRRIGHT.